pedes1999/TravelCompany/README.md

 Travel Company Ticketing System
 To run the program,just clone it in your Preferred IDE,click Build,and then Run.

+First,please check the data populated in the utils/DataImport file to verify everything is working as it should.

 You have the option to Dynamically add Customers,Itineraries,and Tickets and check everything From the GUI should you use choose that, or in the util/DataImport.java file you can add values to the tables from there.